The Most Exigent Eigenvalue: Guaranteeing Consensus under an Unknown Communication Topology and Time Delays: Switching Topologies

-For a group of agents operating under a fixed communication topology, a parametric selection within the boundary defined by the most exigent eigenvalue guarantees that all the disagreement systems are stable, implying that the norms of their states decrease exponentially with time.
+For a group of agents operating under a fixed communication topology, a parametric selection within the boundary defined by the most exigent eigenvalue guarantees that all the disagreement subsystems are stable, implying that the norms of their states decrease exponentially with time.
 The disagreement vector follows this behavior, its norm decreases until consensus is reached.
+This is formally stated in the following Lemma.

-Under switching communication topologies, the disagreement vector behaves in this same way between switching instants.
-Whatever occurs with the norm of the disagreement vector at the precise moment of switching, defines whether consensus can be reached under switching or not.
-If the norm of the disagreement vector is continuous during all the operation, i.e., if its norm before and after the switching remains the same, it is exponentially decreasing through the operation and we can guarantee that consensus is reached.
-On the other hand, if there are jumps at the moment of switching and the jumps cannot be shown to be always decreasing, it is not possible to guarantee that consensus is reached under switching topologies.
-This situation depends on the protocol in use, and the following paragraphs discuss what happens in each case.
+\begin{lemma} For a set of agents operating under a fixed communication topology, the norm of the disagreement vector is always decaying when the parametric selection is such that the stability of the disagreement subsystems is guaranteed. \end{lemma} \emph{Proof:} Let the state of each disagreement subsystem be $\boldsymbol{\xi}_i(t)=[\xi_i(t)\ \dot{\xi}_i(t)]^{T}$, $i=2,\,3,\ldots\,n$.
+Given that every disagreement subsystem is stable, the Lyapunov-Krasowskii approach \cite{Friedman2014} allows the construction of a Lyapunov function of the form $V_i=\boldsymbol{\xi}_i(t)^{T}\boldsymbol{\xi}_i(t)=\left\|\boldsymbol{\xi}_i(t)\right\|^2$ for which $\dot{V}_i(t)<0$.
+Since the derivative of the norm of the individual disagreement subsystems is negative definite, these norms are decreasing monotonically.
+The norm of the full disagreement vector